rverzinkevicius/ignition_ECU/README.md

 Ignition for scooter with Piaggio LEADER engine using ESP8266

-Will use http://www.sportdevices.com/ignition/inverter.htm to get 200-300V from 12V to charge CDI capacitor
+Will use combination of http://www.sportdevices.com/ignition/inverter.htm and https://transmic.net/2016/07/17/dc-cdi-v2/ to get 200-300V from 12V to charge CDI capacitor

 Do not know how to use arrays for ignition advance table, so have used below approach to mimic standard ignition curve: